 “What is a trademark” is a common question amongst those interested in getting something protected.
-A trademark is a piece of intellectual property that gives the owner the right to sell goods and services using a registered name, logo, symbol, color scheme, word or phrase.
+A trademark is a piece of intellectual property that gives the owner the right to sell goods and services using:

 A trademark can be used to protect a name, symbol, device, or a work that’s used in association with a business that sells goods and services.
 Trademarks that are connected to services are officially referred to as a “service mark.”
 However, the term trademark is often used to describe protections for both goods and services.
 It’s not usually necessary to distinguish between service marks and trademarks.
 Trademarks give business owners the right to use a certain symbol, word, symbol or name.
 It also means that no one else can use that trademark unless they have permission from the owner of the trademark.